 Current tenants who have paid a larger deposit will sadly not be due a partial refund when the new rules come in on 1st June, but if you renew your tenancy after the 1st (at the same property/with the same letting agent), you'll be due some money back at some point as the deposit would have to be adjusted to reflect the new cap.

 Who does this apply to?

-If you’re a private tenant with an assured shorthold tenancy or you’re in student housing, you’ll benefit from these new laws.
+If you’re a private tenant with an assured shorthold tenancy, you’re in student housing, or you're a lodger with a live-in landlord, you’ll benefit from these new laws.

 However, the laws don’t come into effect until 1st June 2019, so if you enter a new tenancy before this date you might still have to pay the usual fees (boo).